golota60/trayasen/README.md

 1. Next, try adding a bluetooth device.
 You should see your desk with the name `Desk XXXX`.
 Connect to it.
 After successful connection, you should be able to connect to it from Trayasen.

+- `Desk connection not initiated`

+This is a signal from an application, that we're trying to perform a bluetooth operation without being connected to a desk.
+That might mean that we're trying to move the desk without the setup step.
+If you encounter this, please open an issue with reproduction steps.

+- `Unknown error while connecting`

+This usually means that the desk you're trying to connect to, is refusing the connection.
+Usually, the most common fix is to hold down the bluetooth button you have on the desk handle, until the blue light starts flashing, and then retrying the connection.

+- `Cannot find the device`

+This usually means, that your saved desk is not visible to your PC's bluetooth.
+Usually, the most common fix is to hold down the bluetooth button you have on the desk handle, until the blue light starts flashing, and then retrying the connection.

+- `Cannot subscribe to read position`

+Means that the bluetooth connection with your desk was successful, but for some reason your PC has problems talking to it.
+Usually, the most common fix is to hold down the bluetooth button you have on the desk handle, until the blue light starts flashing, and then retrying the connection.

+- `bltleplug error: <content>`

+This means the applications bluetooth library encountered something it wasn't expecting.
+If you encounter this, please create an issue with your system and reproduction steps

 - Shortcut not working

 Shortcuts are a pain, and we're limited by the upstream framework we're using.
 See [this](https://github.com/golota60/trayasen/issues/20#issuecomment-1868359329), [this](https://github.com/golota60/trayasen/issues/20#issuecomment-1725195092) and [this](https://github.com/golota60/trayasen/issues/16#issuecomment-1724970876) for context.